-I am a fully accredited psychotherapist with an MSc from the Metanoia Institute in London.
+I am a psychotherapist and supervisor with an MSc from the Metanoia Institute in London and accreditation from the UKCP.
 I have experience working with a wide range of psychological and emotional issues, but I am particularly interested in working with clients who are looking to cultivate a greater awareness of their relationships with other people and themselves.

 How I Work